Domain To IP

 How Domain to IP Conversion Works

-If you want, you can think of the internet as a chain of networks, connected to absolutely huge numbers of computers.
-Every computer or server has a specific numeric address — known as its IP address — that enables other devices to locate it.
-But it's not practical for humans to memorize those very long numbers.
-That’s where domain names come in.
-They offer a name that is easy to remember for a web site.
+If you want, you can think of the internet as a chain of networks connected to vast numbers of computers.
+Every computer or server has a unique numeric address known as its IP address, which enables other devices to locate it.
+However, it’s not practical for humans to memorize those long sequences of numbers.
+That’s where domain names come in—they provide an easy-to-remember label for websites.

-The DNS is essentially the “phonebook of the internet.”
-When you enter a domain name in your web browser, your browser doesn’t know where to go.
-It makes a query to a DNS server, that resolves the domain name to the IP address.
-It takes the IP address and your browser now has what it needs to connect to the appropriate server to render the website.
+The Domain Name System (DNS) is essentially the “phonebook of the internet.”
+When you enter a domain name in your web browser, your browser doesn’t automatically know where to go.
+It sends a query to a DNS server, which resolves the domain name to its corresponding IP address.
+Once the IP address is identified, your browser can connect to the correct server and render the website.

 This process is dissected into several stages: